The best apps to learn French in 2025

 The Rosetta Stone app focuses first on teaching the fundamentals of a language.
 Then, learners can choose to continue with personalized 25-minute tutoring sessions.

-Bottom line: Rosetta Stone works well for visual, structured learners, but if you need realistic conversation speeds and detailed pronunciation feedback, French Together offers both.
+Bottom line: Rosetta Stone works well for visual, structured learners, but if you need realistic conversation speeds and detailed pronunciation feedback, Copycat Cafe offers both.

 Rosetta Stone offers subscription and lifetime pricing options: